WHICH GOODS AND SERVICES ARE TAXABLE?

 A digital good or service is anything electronically delivered, such as an album downloaded from iTunes or a film purchased from Amazon.

-The District of Columbia requires businesses to collect sales tax on the sale of digital goods or services.
+Washington D.C. requires businesses to collect sales tax on the sale of digital goods or services.

 HOW TO REGISTER FOR WASHINGTON D.C.
 SALES TAX

 If you determined that you need to charge sales tax on some or all of the goods and services your business sells, your next step is to register for a seller's permit.
 This allows your business to collect sales tax on behalf of your local and state governments.